Top tips for preventing your mobile device being stolen

 - Mark your phone (and its battery and other accessories) with your postcode.
 You can do this by using an ultra-violet marker pen or another method of marking.

-- Record the details of your mobile on the Immobilise website for free (National Mobile Property Register).
+- Record the details of your mobile on the Secure Asset Register for free .

 - Write down your unique 15 digit IMEI number which you can get by pressing *#06# on your mobile.
 If your mobile is lost or stolen and you’ve reported this reference number to the police, it can be placed on a lost or stolen database, which can lead to it being returned.